attractions & tours ·

-Fifth Avenue Will go Car-Free for the First Time This Winter
+NYC's Fifth Avenue Will Go Car-Free This Winter

 by New York Bucket List

-Visitors on car-free days can also enjoy an array of food vendors, and see performances from local choirs and musicians.
-The streets will be open from 12pm through 6pm, and if you make it up to 57th Street, you can hop over to the Columbus Circle Holiday Market before heading home!
+Visitors on car-free days can also enjoy an array of food vendors and see performances from local choirs and musicians.
+If you make it up to 57th Street, you can hop over to the Columbus Circle Holiday Market before heading home!